-There is also a limited edition of 100 copies with a signed fine art print available.
+Limited edition of 100 copies with a signed fine art print is also available.

 By EDITION LAMMERHUBER | ISBN 978-3-903101-19-7 | order at firstname.lastname@example.org | www.edition.lammerhuber.at/buecher/copacabana-palace or in major bookshops